Explore health content from A to Z.

 Radiation therapy to the pelvis can cause permanent infertility.
 If you plan to have children in the future, talk to your doctor.

 If you want to have sex, go ahead.
 A water-based lubricant may help.
-During radiation treatment, be sure to take steps to prevent pregnancy.
+During radiation treatment (and during chemotherapy), be sure to take steps to prevent pregnancy.

 External radiation therapy will not make you radioactive.
 You don’t have to worry about being physically close to friends or family members.